pb82/MissMatch/README.md

 =========

 A pattern-matcher for JavaScript.
 It allows you to match any kind of JavaScript value against patterns, bind values to names and execute handler functions, when a pattern matches.
+For example, it can be used to match JSON input against patterns and execute the appropriate handler.
+Patterns and handler functions are entered as JavaScript objects where patterns are the keys (strings) and handlers are the values (functions).

 Patterns are composed in a simple and concise syntax:
 -----------------------------------------------------